Application & Instructions

 Pittsburgh, PA 15282

-On-line applications completed and received by April 1st along with the required supplemental documentation will be given priority for review and consideration.
+Completed applications received by April 1st (this includes all supplemental materials) will be given priority for review and consideration.

-Please note that while the application cycle may remain open, the PB-PMHPP cannot guarantee course availability for applicants who apply after April 1st.
+Please note that while the application cycle extends to May 1st, the PB-PMHPP cannot guarantee course availability for applicants who apply after April 1st.
 Interested applicants are encouraged to apply as soon as possible, but no later than May 1st.

 Note: Career Changer applicants are encouraged to apply before February 1, if, upon acceptance, they plan to begin classes during the summer of the application year.